attjrbh/azmena-cli/README.md

 ![Azmena CLI demo](demo.gif)

 ##### Important: The Azemna CLI tool uses [ffmpeg](https://ffmpeg.org/) under the hood, so make sure you have ffmpeg installed and added to PATH on your system.

-Azmena CLI is part of the Suyfuh Initiative.